siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 34: Horses with Most Appearances at Championships*

 ## Final Thoughts
 The data analyzed clearly shows that the majority of Young Horse Championship participants have been quite successful.
-The majority made it to FEI (67.7%), and of those that made it to FEI, a fair number made it to Grand Prix (36.7%).
+The majority made it to FEI (69.5%), and of those that made it to FEI, a fair number made it to Grand Prix (38.1%).
 Four horses went on to make international teams.
+A mere 9.7% of horses that competed in the Young Horse divisions during the analyzed time frame never competed beyond the Young Horse divisions.

 I am a dressage trainer and competitor myself, and an agnostic when it comes to the Young Horse program.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.